tomwhartung/artsyvisions.com/README.md

   - [ ] Add events for ArtsyVisions.com
   - [ ] Add events for conversions on Groja.com
   - [ ] They should be ok, but review GA events for SeeOurMinds.com anyway
+- [ ] Centering the score on seeourminds.com's image page would be nice
+- [ ] Making the score on seeourminds.com's image page responsive would also be nice

 ### 11.3.
 Ongoing